PigeonProtocolConsortium/pigeon-go-cli/README.md

 # TODO

+ - [ ] Add a real testing lib to DRY things up.
  - [ ] Get a good CI system going?
 Run tests at PR time, prevent coverage slips, etc..
  - [ ] Finish all the things below: